Regenerative Care That Reaches Beyond the Joint Surface

 doctor examining a patient

-How Intraosseous PRP and BMAC Differs From Other Joint Treatments
+How Intraosseous PRP and BMAC Differ From Other Joint Treatments

-• Uses biologic material derived from the patient’s own body
+• It uses autologous biologic material drawn from the patient's own body

-• Designed to support structural and inflammatory contributors to pain
+• It targets the structural and inflammatory contributors to chronic pain

-Conditions Treated With Intraosseous PRP and Bone Marrow Therapy
+Conditions Treated With Intraosseous Therapy at Regen Axis Health

 Intraosseous PRP and bone marrow treatment may be appropriate for patients with joint conditions involving bone-related degeneration or pain, including: